vksnk/imaje/README.md

 # imaje

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to do image processing in functional style.

 ## Usage